-Someone at your doctor’s office will give you a special container in which to collect the sample.
+Your doctor’s office will give you a special container in which to collect the sample.
 It can take several days to get the results.

 In rare cases, a doctor may order a blood test, but these results take even longer -- up to 2 weeks.

 Most people get over the infection without medicine or special treatments.
 Drink lots of fluids while you have diarrhea.

 Unless your doctor tells you otherwise, don’t take anything to prevent vomiting and diarrhea.
 That’s your body’s way of getting rid of the infection.

 If your immune system is weak, your doctor might prescribe medicine to fight the infection:

 - Azithromycin (Zithromax, Zmax) is usually the first antibiotic your doctor will try.